 Performance of Recent Stock Picks

 For those of you who just want to know which of their stock picks are better, I will get right to the point.
-How to the Seeking Alpha stock picks compare to the Zacks stock picks?
+How do the Seeking Alpha stock picks compare to the Zacks stock picks?

 I subscribe to over a dozen stock picking services, and here is my most recent analysis of how their picks have performed over the last 3 years.
 For Seeking Alpha, I subscribe to their Alpha Picks service; and for Zacks I subscribe to their 4 most popular subscriptions that are less than $500 a year.